Skip to Content

 • Duration: 6 hours | Cost: USD 70.00+ per person

-With a local guide, the adventure begins in San Miguel, close to the cruise terminal.
+A Jeep Tour excursion makes for the perfect family adventure with admiring views, water-based activities, and delicious Mexican food.
+The adventure begins in San Miguel, close to the cruise terminal.
 Relax in the comfort of a Jeep Wrangler and drive to Punta Sur EcoPark on Cozumel’s southern tip.

 This ecological park is a natural paradise where crocodiles and birds call the lagoons their home.
 With a steep climb to the top of Faro Celarain Lighthouse, visitors can appreciate panoramic views.